HewlettPackard/galadriel/doc/INSTRUCTIONS.md

 ACCESS_TOKEN=$(bin/galadriel-server generate token -t <your SPIRE Trust Domain> | cut -d ' ' -f 3)
 ```
 ## Galadriel Harvester
-To start the Galadriel Harvester you can execute the following command, using the `Access Token` generated from the Galadirel Server:
+To start the Galadriel Harvester you can execute the following command, using the `Access Token` generated from the Galadriel Server:

 ```bash
 bin/galadriel-harvester run -t $ACCESS_TOKEN